IoanaBoari/Concurrent-Access-in-Databases/README.md

 APD - Homework 1b - Concurrent Access in Databases

+    Implementation can be found here: /main/java/org/apd/executor/

+    How to test: From  IntelliJ IDE run class ExecutorTests Alternative using Docker: run script ./run with docker.sh for Linux/OSX or script ./run with docker.bat for Windows

 Local test: 18/18 passed

   To complete this assignment, I started by creating my own ThreadPool, which takes the number of threads